 However, the mental benefits of time spent in Mother Nature, are also notable.
 They include:

-Better concentration: Research has found that children with ADHD seem to focus better after they have spend time in a natural setting.
+Better concentration: Research has found that children with ADHD seem to focus better after they have spent time in a natural setting.
 Meanwhile, studies on adults have shown improved performance levels simply from working in a green environment.

-Stress reduction: Study after study has shown that natural environments have a significant ability to lower levels of stress hormone, cortisol.
-Chronic stress is linked to everything from anxiety to depression, heart disease and Type 2 diabetes, so taking part in sport and nature-based activities can be seen as an important preventive measure for greater health.
+Stress reduction: Study after study has shown that natural environments have a significant ability to lower levels of the stress hormone, cortisol.
+Chronic stress is linked to everything from anxiety to depression, heart disease, and Type 2 diabetes, so taking part in sport and nature-based activities can be seen as an important preventive measure for greater health.

 Uplifted mood: In 2010, scientists at the University of Essex in England found that just five minutes of green exercise improved self-esteem and mood.

 Those who already have a great relationship with nature know how important it is to their wellbeing, mood, and happiness.
-It is easier to reap mental health benefits and tighten one’s bonds with loved ones, than many of us realize; all we need to do is put our sporting gear on, open the door, and head out into a world that is filled with wonder and adventure.
+It is easier to reap mental health benefits and tighten one’s bonds with loved ones than many of us realize; all we need to do is put our sporting gear on, open the door, and head out into a world that is filled with wonder and adventure.